ryanfb/etc/_posts/2019-02-25-resources_for_reading_homeric_greek.md

 affiliate: true
 ---

-Recently, [I've been reading some Homeric Greek](https://twitter.com/ryanfb/status/1099705793874743296), and thought it would be useful to collect some resources I've found useful or interesting in the process.
+Recently, [I've been reading some Homeric Greek](https://twitter.com/ryanfb/status/1099705793874743296), and thought it would be beneficial to collect some resources I've found useful or interesting in the process.
 Similar to my [Ancient Greek Textbooks Roundup]({{ site.baseurl }}{% post_url 2018-03-02-ancient_greek_textbooks_roundup %}) post, this is just a post for gathering everything together in one place for convenient reference.

 ---